wigging/pythonic/_posts/pyzmq/test-client-server.md

     mock_socket.send_json.assert_called_once_with({"result": 5})
 ```

+Run the tests with the `uv run pytest` command.
 The example code and tests are available in the pythonic repo on GitHub at [pythonic/projects/pyzmq-test-client-server](https://github.com/wigging/pythonic/tree/main/projects/pyzmq-test-client-server).

 ## Further reading